MichaletzLab/rate-temp-scaling/README.md

 # rate-temp-scaling
-Code and data for "On the scaling of biological rates with temperature"
+Code and data for:
+Michaletz ST, Garen JC.
+2024.
+Hotter is not (always) better: Embracing unimodal scaling of biological rates with temperature.
+Ecology Letters 27(2):p.e14381.